General principles

 Employment stability

-Occupational stability is one of the first criteria examined by the recruiter.
-Switching between many positions in a short time, or "black holes" in the resume (periods of time when it is not clear what you did) may cause the recruiter to disqualify you.
+Job stability is one of the first criteria a recruiter looks for.
+Moving between multiple roles in a short period of time, or having "black holes" on your resume (periods of time where it's unclear what you did) may cause a recruiter to disqualify you.

 What to do to show employment stability?

-3. Try to fill in the “holes” in the employment experience: Check if you learned / supported a family business, or if the “holes” were created because you decided to take an extended maternity leave - just mention it in your resume.
+- Try to fill in "holes" in your work experience: Check whether you studied/supported a family business, or whether the "holes" were created because you decided to take an extended maternity leave - simply mention this on your resume.

 2018 - Today: Temporary works in the field of restaurants